strannik80/Dragonslake-2020-TestGame/README.md

 A test assignment done by myself for software engineering internship at Dragonslake (a ukrainian outsourcing company).
 Done in summer 2020.
-This test game was done in about one week time period.
+This test game was done in about one week time period, from scratch, in C++ language.
 Game is built on top of provided framework.
 For more details about the assignment read TestTaskDescripiton.txt.